deworkerai/deworker-cli/README.md

 **Setup API key**

 Now, you can not get API key.
-Please contact us contac@questflow.ai to get one.
+Please contact us contac@deworker.ai to get one.

 ```bash
 deworker config set key your_api_key